Siege of Stettin (1659): Reinforcements and major sortie

 On 27 October, Wrangel was finally able to send reinforcements to the city (and would arrive later himself).
-This was in the form of a squadron from the Västgöra-Dal Regiment.
-By 31 October, 150–160 men from the squadron had already arrived.
-Würtz took advantage of the morale boost brought by the reinforcements, and began preparing for a major sortie, or as Würtz put it: "I judged it best to strike something significant against the enemy, the sooner the better.".
-The trenches in front of the Passauer bastion along with the breach batteries there would be the main target of this sortie, and it was planned to commence on 1 November, Saint Martin's day in the Julian Calendar, in hopes to catch the Allies off-guard while celebrating the holy day.
-Würtz gathered a force of 600–700 infantry and 130 cavalry for the sortie, along with some artillery personnel, 40 volunteers, and 100 armed peasants.
+This was in the form of a squadron under Major Örneklau from the Västgöta-Dal Regiment.
+By 31 October, 150 to 160 men from the squadron had already arrived.
+Würtz took advantage of the morale boost brought by the reinforcements and began preparing for a major sortie, or as Würtz put it: "I judged it best to strike something significant against the enemy, the sooner the better."
+Würtz planned a sortie on the trenches and breach batteries in front of the Passauer bastion for 1 November, Saint Martin's Day, hoping to catch the Allies off-guard while celebrating the holy day.
+He gathered a force of 600 to 700 infantry and 130 cavalry for the attack, along with some artillery personnel, 40 burghers, and 100 armed peasant volunteers.

 On 1 November, before sunrise, he ordered two small units to position themselves on either side of the Passauer bastion.
 The main force (with an infantry unit commanded by von Schwerin) advanced under the command of Würtz and moved along a moat towards the ravelin between the King's bastion and the Passauer bastion.
-At around 11:30AM, the attack was then launched.
+At around 11:30 a.m., the attack was launched.
 The Austrian troops were taken by surprise, either being killed or captured.
-The Swedes then advanced towards the Austrian camp, buying time for the guns and works to be destroyed, but after the Austrians regrouped, the Swedes were soon forced to withdraw back into Stettin.
-During the sortie, the Swedes only managed to destroy a few of the Austrian guns, but also killed 150–200 men and captured 100–130 men, all while suffering minimal casualties themselves.
-During the sortie, the Swedes also destroyed the majority of the Brandenburgian artillery, and thus it was declared a success.
+The Swedes then advanced towards the Austrian camp to try to buy time for the guns and works to be destroyed, but after the Austrians regrouped, the Swedes were soon forced to withdraw back into Stettin.
+During the sortie, the Swedes only had enough time to destroy a few of the Austrian guns but also killed 150 to 200 men and captured 100 to 130 men, all while suffering minimal casualties themselves and destroying the majority of the Brandenburgian artillery.
+Despite most of the Austrian guns being left intact, the sortie's other significant achievements meant that it was still declared as successful.